WARNING: Per wiki policy, all spoilers are unmarked on Awesome Moments pages.

 - The Reveal of Fulcrum.
 After the fake-out with Bail Organa's brief appearance, Ahsoka Tano comes down from the top of the Ghost.
 Also awesome is that Chopper managed to fly to her location, and she was able to pilot the ship, call in support, and allow for the Rebels to escape, all of that in what can only be an hour at most.

 - Grand Moff Tarkin's words, "Not to worry, Agent Kallus.
 The Emperor has sent an alternative solution."
 Followed by the most iconic breathing in cinema history.
-Darth Vader walks down the shuttle ramp without saying a word, and you know that he is about to bring the hammer down on Lothal.
+Darth Vader walks down the shuttle ramp without saying a word, the Imperial March starts up triumphantly and you know that he is about to bring the hammer down on Lothal.

 - Ahsoka isn't the only cast member from The Clone Wars to make a comeback.
 Captain Rex and his squad can still kick ass.